acontero/samplecode/README.md

 4) qsort.py
    Working with a function that returns a tree with []'s representing the nodes and sub-tree, built on top of this, a search function, an insert function and a sorted function (which returns the numbers in the tree, sorted)

-Objective-C:
+Objective-C (while interning at TeliApp Summer 2012):
 1) iBox_initNetworkCommunication:  One of the methods I wrote for the app I created called iBox Remote File Access.
 This boolean method creates a connection to the server (which in the case of this app, is your home PC) and returns true if connection is successful and false otherwise.
 I am not usually so stingy on code comments, but hopefully this is easy enough to follow.

 C++ (these were hw assignments during my Algorithmic Problem Solving in C++ course from Spring 2012):